geosim/QAD/help/help_en/qad.rst

 "select objects") you can type the letter "H" for Help to show all options.

-The <WCircle> and <CCerchio> options select respectively objects that are Inside/intersecting a circle and objects only inside a circle.
+The <WCircle> and <CCircle> options select respectively objects that are Inside/intersecting a circle and objects only inside a circle.

-The <WObjectsi> e <Cobjectsi> options select respectively objects that are Inside/intersecting existing objects and objects only inside existing objects.
+The <WObjects> and <Cobjects> options select respectively objects that are Inside/intersecting existing objects and objects only inside existing objects.

-The <FBuffer> e <IBuffer> options select respectively objects that are Inside/intersecting a buffer and objects only inside a buffer.
+The <FBuffer> and <IBuffer> options select respectively objects that are Inside/intersecting a buffer and objects only inside a buffer.

 Dimensioning